 St Peter Canisius and the Jesuits

 The Jesuits founded the Latin school in Innsbruck, from which the university would later emerge.
-The new school had a major impact on the city's development.
+The new educational institute had a major impact on the city's development.
 The intelligentsia was educated here, enabling Innsbruck's rise as an administrative and economic centre.
 Its activities were interrupted under Joseph II.
 He disempowered and expropriated ecclesiastical orders, including the Jesuits, whom he had little love for.
 Under him, the University of Innsbruck was downgraded to a lyceum in 1781.
 It was not until 1838 that the Jesuits were reappointed to Innsbruck.
 In addition to professorships at the university, they had the Theresianuma grammar school for the aristocracy, in a leading role.

-Thanks to the educational system, skilful structures, discipline and organisation adopted from the military, the Order grew rapidly and managed to establish a special relationship with the Habsburgs during the Counter-Reformation.
+Thanks to this network of influential posts and education system, the Order grew rapidly and managed to establish a special relationship with the Habsburgs during the Counter-Reformation.
 Many members of the dynasty can be recognised in their rule and actions as having been influenced by the order from which they received their education.
 Jesuits such as Bartholomew Viller or Wilhelm Lamormaini were politically influential as confessors and advisors to the Habsburgs in the early modern period.
 It is no coincidence that the Jesuits are still the adversaries of the Freemasons in countless conspiracy theories and novels and are regarded by many as the modern-day equivalent of the James Bond villain.
+They were very open to research, the gathering of knowledge and education and wanted to learn to understand the world in terms of Christian creation.
+For Catholics, this made them a hip antithesis to both the dusty existing religious orders and the Protestants.
+Faith and empiricism combined to form a kind of pre-modern science that attempted to explain nature and physics.
+Ferdinand II's collection at Ambras Castle bears witness to the research drive of the time, as do the seemingly absurd alchemical experiments carried out by Emperor Matthias (1557 - 1619).

-For all their love of science, mysticism also returned to everyday church life under the Jesuits.
-Passion plays, Easter sepulchres, processions and feast days were intended to soften the strict principles of the faith with drama and spectacle.
-The Marian Congregation, known as the MK in Innsbruck in the 1960s and 70s, was one of the largest youth centres in Europe.
-In a modern sense, it can certainly be seen in the tradition of the Church's gentle introduction to the faith and the education of young people.
+This principle of mass social appropriation has survived to this day.
+The Marian Congregationknown as MK in Innsbruck, was one of the largest youth centres in Europe.
+In a modern sense, it can certainly be seen in the tradition of the church's gentle introduction to the faith and the education of young people.

-The Jesuit order, fully committed to popular belief, was also highly motivated when it came to persecuting witches and people of other faiths.
-In the then recently discovered New World in America and Asia, the Jesuits were eager to proselytise the local pagan population.
-St Francis Xavier, one of Ignatius of Loyola's first companions, died on a missionary journey in China.
+The Jesuits were also eagerly involved in the missionary work of pagans in the then recently discovered New World in America and Asia.
+St Francis Xavier, one of Ignatius of Loyola's first companions, died on a missionary journey to China.
 In a side chapel of the Jesuit church in Innsbruck, this Soldaten Christi an altar was consecrated.

 Sights to see...